BelT26/tie-ups-uk/README.md

 As the company site is in Italian only and includes merchandise not stocked by my friend, to help her promote the products I offered to create a  different website for her for the UK market that focused on her key ranges of accessories.
 The site is intended to introduce the brand to potential UK customers, showcase the main products she is promoting, provide contact details and the opportunity so sign up to a mailing list.

 ## Branding
-I retained the white text on a blackground of the original site header for maximum contrast.
+I used white text on a black background for the site header for maximum contrast.
 I created a new logo using the MuseoModerno font from Google Fonts and the ribbon icon from Font Awesome.

 To indicate the active page and clickable links throughout the site I used the color 'darkgoldenrod' which complements the main image on the homepage and reflects the idea of a luxury range.